Wolfsauge/podman_build_bend/README.md

 This repo contains scripts for building images of [HigherOrderCO](https://github.com/HigherOrderCO)'s [HVM](https://github.com/HigherOrderCO/HVM) and [Bend](https://github.com/HigherOrderCO/Bend/).

-The goal is to create an isolated, permanently running, CUDA-enabled environment accessible for interactive use of Bend.
-Example commands can be found at the end of this document.
+The goal is to create an isolated, permanently running, CUDA-enabled environment for interactive use of Bend.
+Example commands to bring up a container can be found at the end of this document.
+The Bend examples are included in the image.

 ## Disclaimer and Scope

+The images produced are not supposed to be run in a production scenario or as a cluster deployment.
+They purposefully violate the philosophy of running more than one process in one container etc., in order to facilitate a legacy VM pattern use case instead.
+SSH is included to facilitate running the image on rented GPU nodes.

 To use CUDA functions of this image and to follow the example, it's required to run the image on a working Docker or podman setup, which has access to an Nvidia GPU.
 The image has been used successfully on Linux 6.6.32 using glibc.

+The build process does not include any tests, especially no tests of the CUDA functions are done. :construction:

 ## Tags